Mar-Issah/Sales-Countdown-Timer/README.md

 # Sales Countdown Timer

-This is a simple web application project mainly to practice my HTML5, CSS3 and JavaScript skills.
+This is a simple Web application project mainly to practice my HTML5, CSS3 and JavaScript skills.

 ## About The Project